hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

-But it is not in the q context.
+As we can see, it's not inside the q context.
 Let's see how to access these objects and how to use q features on them.
 Let's start with the simple *xcol* function, which allows us to rename columns:

 ```python